 How credit scores can affect: Stores and Shopping

-If your washing machine or fridge break, you will be in a tough spot.
+If your washing machine or fridge breaks, you will be in a tough spot.
 You know you need to replace it, but those are not cheap items to replace.
 Hopefully, if you’ve read our post on emergency funds you can use that to cover this unexpected purchase.

-If you’re emergency fund isn’t enough to cover the price, you may need to finance the purchase.
+If your emergency fund isn’t enough to cover the price, you may need to finance the purchase.
 Many stores offer financing for purchases.
 This is great for the stores for two main reasons.
 First, they are selling an item.
 Second, they will charge you interest so they are actually selling the item for more than it is worth.
 In general, these financing offers from stores are not a good deal.

 Occasionally you will see a special offer of 0% interest if paid within 12 months, which could make a lot of sense for you!
 You just have to make sure you read the fine print to be sure.

 As with other loans, if you have a high credit score, you will get the best interest rates!
 Starting to see a trend?

 So, Do Credit Scores Actually Matter?

 Yes, but in the grand scheme of life, no. They won’t make or break your future, but they could have an impact when trying to borrow money.

 At the end of the day, the credit score is one indicator of your financial health.
 We don't think it's the most important indicator.

 A high score doesn’t mean you have financial freedom by any means.
 It can often mean the opposite if you achieved that high score by having many credits cards and different loans.
 On the other hand, it can mean you always make your payments on time and utilize very little of your credit.
 Rather than fixating on getting a high score, focus on the bigger picture of your overall financial health.